JaggedVerge/PageRequestsToTheMetal/README.md

 This repository is the source code that goes with the page request down to the metal article.
 Using this will let you follow along with the article.

+The original article can be found here: http://www.jaggedverge.com/2017/11/how-a-web-page-request-makes-it-down-to-the-metal/

 ## Installation
 The code requires all the python dependencies in `requirements.txt` to be installed in order to run.